Snowboard Level Three

 Certification resource: The SBINZ Instructor’s Manual is required reading for this course.

-Pre-requisites: You must be an associate member or full member and have Snowboard Level Two Certification or foreign equivalent (see FAQs), and the Children’s Teaching Certification.
-The Children’s Cert may be taken after the Level Three Workshop.
+Pre-requisites: You must be an associate member or full member and have Snowboard Level Two Certification or foreign equivalent (see FAQs), and the Children’s Teaching Certification (this may be taken between the Workshop and Exam).
+Note that you cannot take the Level Three Exam without attending the Level Three Workshop first.

-** Before you take the Snowboard Level Three you must complete the Level Three online e-learning course, based on information in the 2017 Snowboard Instructor Manual.
+** Before you take the Snowboard Level Three you must complete the Level Three online e-learning course, based on information in the CURRENT Snowboard Instructors Manual (downloadable for free here).
 You can access the e-learning system through your member profile.
 Look at the course outline for further information. **

 - Riding – if unsuccessful here, you will need to be re-assessed for the one and a half days of the exam (usually on first and second days, weather depending).